Skip to content

 User managementยป

-The User Management interface provides a way to assign roles to users, groups, and API keys:
+The user management interface provides a way to assign roles to users, groups, and API keys:

-3. Assign predefined or custom roles to specific spaces
+3. Assign predefined or custom roles to specific spaces.

 See assigning roles to users for detailed instructions.